Al Olmsted

-Alan Ray Olmsted (born March 18, 1957) is a former pitcher in Major League Baseball (MLB).
-He played in 5 games for the St. Louis Cardinals in 1980.
+Alan Ray Olmsted (born March 18, 1957) is an American former professional baseball pitcher.
+He played in 5 games in Major League Baseball (MLB) for the St. Louis Cardinals in 1980.

 Pre-MLB baseball

 The Cardinals drafted Olmsted in the June 1975 amateur draft (13th round) out of Hazelwood High School (Florissant, Missouri).
 He spent the next 4 seasons (1976–1979) working his way through the Cardinals' minor league system from the rookie leagues through the AA level.

 Olmsted began the 1980 season with the AA Arkansas Travelers in the Texas League before being promoted to the AAA Springfield Redbirds of the American Association.
 He was promoted to the major league level in September 1980 as a September call-up.

 September 1980

 Olmsted made his MLB debut on September 12 starting the second game of a double-header against the Philadelphia Phillies at Veterans Stadium.
 Pitching shutout baseball for 91/3 innings, he yielded to the bullpen as the Cardinals eventually won, 5–0, in 11 innings.

 Olmsted's second start came on September 20 when the Cardinals hosted the Montreal Expos.
 Pitching 51/3 innings and giving up 4 runs, he posted another no-decision.
 The Expos' 9th inning run gave the visitors a 5–4 victory.

 Olmsted's only victory game on September 23 when the Cardinals defeated the Phillies, 6–3.
 As the game's starting pitcher, he surrendered 6 hits and 3 runs over 81/3 innings.
 Although he left the game with the bases loaded, the bullpen put out the next 2 batters to preserve the victory.

 Olmsted gave up 2 runs on 4 hits through the first 6 innings against the New York Mets at Shea Stadium on September 28.
 The Cardinals gave up an additional 6 runs in the 8th inning as Olmsted was tagged with his only career loss in the 8–0 final.

 In his final career start on October 3, Olmsted gave up 4 runs to the Mets over 52/3 innings.
 Although the Cardinals would win, 6–4, he ended his MLB career with a no decision.

 Over Olmsted's 5 starts, he pitched 342/3 innings, yielding 13 runs (11 earned) on 32 hits, walking 14, and striking out another 14.